tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 |magpie_import|

-While Magpie takes care of the audio file analysis and phoneme recognition, importing the .TLS file into OpenToonz allows you to assign a frame from an animation level to each phoneme and automatically expose the result in an Xsheet column or Timeline layer; an additional column/layer displaying the speech text (as recognized in Magpie) is created for reference.
+While Magpie takes care of the audio file analysis and phoneme recognition, importing the .TLS file into Tahoma allows you to assign a frame from an animation level to each phoneme and automatically expose the result in an Xsheet column or Timeline layer; an additional column/layer displaying the speech text (as recognized in Magpie) is created for reference.

-.. tip:: **To export the OpenToonz lip sync file in Magpie:**
+.. tip:: **To export the Tahoma lip sync file in Magpie:**

-    1. Copy the file ``export-toonz.lua``  available in ``OpenToonz stuff\config``  folder into the ``C:\Program Files (x86)\Third Wish Software & Animation\Magpie Pro\Scripts\Export``  folder.
+    1. Copy the file ``export-toonz.lua``  available in ``Tahoma stuff\config``  folder into the ``C:\Program Files (x86)\Third Wish Software & Animation\Magpie Pro\Scripts\Export``  folder.

     2. In Magpie choose File  →  Export and choose Toonz among the 2D software list to export the TLS file.